GDRNPP: A Geometry-guided and Fully Learning-based Object Pose Estimator: Experiments

-Direct pose regression also enhances the learning of geometric features as the error signal from pose can be backpropagated.
-Tab.~\ref{tab:lm_ablate} (B1, B2) shows that when evaluating GDR-Net with P$n$P/RANSAC from the predicted $M_\text{2D-3D}$, the overall performance exceeds CDPN~\cite{li2019cdpn}.
+Direct pose regression also enhances the learning of geometric features as the error signal from the pose can be backpropagated.
+TABLE~\ref{tab:lm_ablate} (B1, B2) shows that when evaluating GDRN with P$n$P/RANSAC from the predicted $\Mcorr$, the overall performance exceeds CDPN~\cite{li2019cdpn}.
 Similar to CDPN, we run tests using P$n$P/RANSAC for $\rot$ and Patch-P$n$P for $\trans$, which achieves the overall best accuracy (B2).
-This demonstrates that our unified GDR-Net can leverage the best of both worlds, namely, geometry-based indirect methods and direct methods.
+This demonstrates that our unified GDRN can leverage the best of both worlds, namely, geometry-based indirect methods and direct methods.

-\textbf{Effectiveness of Detection and Pose Decoupling.} Similar to CDPN~\cite{li2019cdpn}, we decouple the detector and GDR-Net by means of Dynamic Zoom-In (DZI).
-When evaluating GDR-Net with the Yolov3 detections from~\cite{li2019cdpn}, the overall accuracy only drops slightly while the accuracy for ADD(-S) 0.1d almost remains unchanged (Tab.~\ref{tab:lm_ablate} H0).
+\textbf{Effectiveness of Detection and Pose Decoupling.} Similar to CDPN~\cite{li2019cdpn}, we decouple the detector and GDRN by means of Dynamic Zoom-In (DZI).
+When evaluating GDRN with the YOLOv3 detections from~\cite{li2019cdpn}, the overall accuracy only drops slightly while the accuracy for ADD(-S) 0.1d almost remains unchanged (TABLE~\ref{tab:lm_ablate} H0).